SatelliteApplicationsCatapult/helm-charts/incubator/odc-product-generation/README.md

 ## Scope

-The solution provided here is suitable to run routine product processing leveraging a distributed Dask cluster.
+The solution provided here is suitable to generate summary products leveraging an [Open Data Cube](https://www.opendatacube.org/) instance and a distributed [Dask](https://dask.org/) cluster.

 ## Architecture